damolinx/vscode-macros/README.md

 ## Predefined Views and View Container

-Views such as sidebars and panels cannot be created dynamically—they must be declared in the extension's `package.json` manifest.
+Views such as sidebars and panels cannot be created dynamically; they must be declared in the extension's `package.json` manifest.
 To work around this limitation, the extension predefines a **Macros** view container (`macrosViews`) that includes a fixed set of generic `treeview` and `webview` views.

 **Example**: Macro-backed tree view
 <p align=center>